scylladb/scylladb/docs/troubleshooting/password-reset.rst

 ============================

 This procedure describes what to do when a user loses his password and can not reset it with a superuser role.
-The procedure requires cluster downtime and as a result, all of the system_auth data is deleted.
+The procedure requires cluster downtime and as a result, all of the system_auth_v2 data is deleted.

 Procedure
 .........